jasujm/bridge/README.md

 Run the four frontend (client) instances

-    $ bridgegui --config=bridge-config --position=position endpoint
+    $ bridgegui endpoint

 where endpoint is the control endpoint of the backend application.
+Run `bridgegui --help` for the remaining options.
 Exactly one frontend must connect for each position the backend controls.
 The backend automatically assigns positions in order the frontends connect.

-The configuration file specified with the --config option is optional but useful.
-It remembers the frontend to remember its identity.
-If the client quits (or worse, crashes), the old session can be recovered by specifying the same configuration file and backend.
-The file can be any file to which the used has write access.

-The optional position argument is one of the positions (north, east, south, west).
-If provided, it is the preferred position requested for the backend.
-If the position is already taken (or it is controlled by another peer), the backend assigns any position.

 ### Examples